 A bonus of being surrounded by your crewmates is that you’re likely to form long-lasting friendships.
 Being surrounded by like-minded people who love travel and adventure can definitely be a bonus of working on a yacht.

-There are two main ways to secure yourself a position on a yacht.
+There are two main ways to secure yourself a job on a yacht.

 1. Online Yacht Jobs Staff Agencies

-Get online to find agencies who connect yacht owners with crew.
+Get online to find agencies that connect yacht owners with crew.
 You’ll find many agencies based all around the world.